Yaw is yaw, right? Or not…?

 This leaves us with two questions remaining.

 First question is: “What is the value of the AttVel and AngVel signals.”?
-The AttVel provides useful information concerning the attitude or the stability of the car.
+Answer: The AttVel provides useful information concerning the attitude or the stability of the car.
 Analyzing this signal in combination with the steering and throttle input might lead to some serious conversations with the driver.
-And what about the AngVel?
-Well, in theory you need to know this to calculate the corner radius, but what the heck, your GPS-system has already been doing that.
+And what about the AngVel by the GPS system?
+Well, in theory you need to know this to calculate the corner radius, but what the heck, your GPS-system is doing that anyhow.
 Still you can use it for a sanity check: if your car is doing a 180 degree corner with a radius of 30 meter, that car might be cornering for let’s say 3 seconds.
 This should result in a AngVel of 3 sec per 180 degrees, which is 60 degrees/sec or approximately 1 rad/sec.
-This is a very good short exercise for students to quickly learn to judge whether the DA-system produces meaningful data.
+This is a very good short exercise for students and DA-beginners to quickly learn to judge whether the DA-system produces meaningful data.
+I call that a ‘sanity check’.
 A result of e.g. 20 radians/sec in this example should activate all alarm bells. (really happened to a student of mine)

 Second question is: “If I cannot compare AttVel vs AngVel to determine under/oversteer, then how am I supposed to determine this”?